LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 This LIP introduces the following new block header properties:

 - `stateRoot`: The root of the sparse Merkle tree that is computed from the state of the blockchain.
-  See the [Define state model and state root][lip-state-model-and-state-root] LIP to see why it needs to be included in a block header.
+  See the [Define state model and state root][lip-state-model-and-state-root] LIP for the reason why it needs to be included in a block header.
 - `assetsRoot`: The root of the Merkle tree computed from the block assets array.
 See [below](#separation-between-block-header-and-block-assets) for more details.
 - `generatorAddress`: The address of the block generator.